bcj/beocijies/README.md

 If you want beocijies to generate an NGINX template for you, use the `--nginx` flag when running `create`/`add`/`rename`/`remove`.
 The script will try to find the server configuration directory NGINX is expecting, but if the directory is in a unexpected location, you'll need to pass the path along with the flag.

-If you want beocijies to generate an httpd (Apache) httpd-vhosts.conf file for use, use the `--httpd` flag when `create`/`add`/`rename`/`remove`, passing either the exact location to save the file, or the directory to save httpd-vhosts.conf in.
-You should consider this support provisional at best, as beocijies isn't run against httpd for either testing or in a live environment and I don't have a lot of experience with Apache server config.

-When you run commands with the `--nginx` or `--httpd` flags, it will tell you which subdomains need DNS records and the `certbot` command required to update your certificate (this assumes you've already set up a certbot account).
+When you run commands with the `--nginx` flag, it will tell you which subdomains need DNS records and the `certbot` command required to update your certificate (this assumes you've already set up a certbot account).

 ## Rendering Your Site